Green insurance incentives for motor vehicles

-- Alternative fuel discounts.
-If your car uses an alternative energy source, such as biodiesel, electricity, natural gas, hydrogen or ethanol, you could be eligible for a discount on your premium.
+- Alternative fuel premium discounts, which apply if your car uses an alternative energy source such as biodiesel, electricity, natural gas, hydrogen or ethanol.

-Insurers are helping to promote sustainable building practices by offering green homeowners and commercial property policies, including:
+Insurers are helping to promote sustainable building practices by offering eco-friendly policies to homeowners, which include options such as:

-- Premium discounts for those whose homes meet stringent efficiency and sustainability standards, e.g., LEED certified homes (LEED is short for the Leadership in Energy and Environmental Design Green Building Rating System, developed by the U.S. Green Building Council and is a recognized environmental standard in the building world).
+- Premium discounts for LEED certified homes.
+LEED is short for the Leadership in Energy and Environmental Design Green Building Rating System.
+This system, developed by the U.S. Green Building Council, is a recognized environmental standard in the building world and has high efficiency and sustainability standards.

-- Homeowners coverage that replaces/rebuilds after a loss with more eco-friendly materials is often offered as an endorsement to a standard homeowners policy.
-Some companies will pay homeowners extra if they replace old kilowatt-hungry appliances with Energy-Star devices and recycle debris rather than send destroyed materials straight to a landfill.
-(The Energy-Star label means the appliances meet an energy-savings rating created by a joint program of the U.S. Environmental Protection Agency and the Department of Energy.)
+For example, some companies will pay homeowners extra if they recycle debris rather than send destroyed materials straight to a landfill, and replace old kilowatt-hungry appliances with Energy Star machines, which meet an energy-savings rating created by a joint program of the U.S. Environmental Protection Agency and the Department of Energy.

-- For homeowners who generate their own geothermal, solar or wind power and sell any surplus energy back to the local power grid, there are now policies that cover both the income lost when there is a power outage caused by a covered peril and the extra expense to the homeowner of temporarily buying electricity from another source.
-Policies generally cover the cost of getting back online, such as utility charges for inspection and reconnection.
+- Broad coverage for alternative energy sources.
+For homeowners who generate their own geothermal, solar or wind power and sell any surplus energy back to the local power grid, there are now policies that cover both the extra expense of temporarily buying electricity from another source and for the income lost during a power outage (as long as the outage is caused by a covered peril).
+Policies also generally cover the cost of getting back online, such as utility charges for inspection and reconnection.

 Green insurance for businesses